TaraRoopram/KR2_BN/README.md

 ### Output
 After running any of the command outlined above, the runtime for each iteration of the experiment is printed.
 These are computed sequentially for each algorithm involved in the experiment.
-As an example, the format of the output is as follows, which are shortened for the sake of this example:
+As an example, the format of the output is as follows, which is shortened for the sake of this example:
 ```
 Running the min-degree ordering heuristic on a BN of size 7...